 Figure 8: Repair welding using the friction stitch process

-- High quality welds, with a favourable metallurgical microstructure, since the materials don’t melt during welding.
+- High quality joints, with a favourable metallurgical structure, since the materials don’t melt during the welding operation.

-- Little distortion after welding, due to the short welding time and the low maximum temperature.
+- Little distortion after welding, due to the short welding time and the low maximum temperatures.

-- Possibility to connect workpieces with strongly different sections, provided that certain precautions are taken.
+- Possibility to connect workpieces with strongly different sections.

 - The welding process is much faster than the conventional welding processes.

-- Dissimilar materials can be welded, which are not possible with other processes, such as aluminum or copper to steel
+- Dissimilar materials can be welded; which are impossible to weld with other processes, such as aluminium or copper to steel.

 - Very good reproducibility and possibilities for automation.